-The PHA will give public notice by publishing the relevant information in suitable media outlets including, but not limited to:
+The PHA will give public notice by publishing the relevant information using the following media outlets:

-One local newspaper and PHA website.
+One local newspaper and PHA website

 4-II.D.
 FAMILY OUTREACH [24 CFR 903.2(d); 24 CFR 903.7(a) and (b)]

 The PHA should conduct outreach as necessary to ensure that the PHA has a sufficient number of applicants on the waiting list to fill anticipated vacancies and to assure that the PHA is affirmatively furthering fair housing and complying with the Fair Housing Act.